aramis-lab/clinicadl/docs/Train/Introduction.md

 ## Implementation details

 Some architectures were implemented in `clinicadl` and corresponds to the ones used in [[Wen et al., 2020](https://doi.org/10.1016/j.media.2020.101694)].
-These architectures present some specificites described here.
+These architectures present some specificities described here.

 ### Adaptive padding in pooling layers